Knowing the THC potency of a strain is becoming increasingly important in medical cannabis.

 Gas Chromatography with FID and the use of Acetone

 This is a modified gas chromatography (GC) method that is able to detect some of the minor cannabinoids not detected through other methods.
 Acetone is an excellent solvent for Δ9-THC and is also a less polar solvent than methanol-based alternatives.
-Instead of using helium as the carrier gas, nitrogen is used here because it is cheaper.
-This method has shown precise results in a recent research.
+This method uses the much cheaper nitrogen as a carrier gas, instead of helium.
+This method showed great precision in the research.

 The Buds with the Highest THC Potency Are At The Top

 Results of recent research have confirmed that the more potent buds are actually at the top of the cannabis plant.
 The research alluded to was carried out using the gas chromatography method with acetone as a solvent method.
-Sixteen common medicinal cannabis strains were tested.
+In the research on this method, the researchers tested sixteen common medicinal cannabis strains.
 “It was found that just as cannabinoid levels can vary from strain to strain, they can also vary between different locations on the cannabis plant.”

-Buds from the top third of the plant were found to be significantly more potent.
-It was also revealed that potency in flower samples increased as the plant matured, while it decreased in leaf sample over the same time period.
+Buds from the top third of the plant are significantly more potent.
+Potency in flower samples also increases as the plant matures.
+It decreases in leaf samples during the same time period.

 Lastly, genetics determine the overall traits of the cannabis plant, including its maximum THC potency.
 It’s sort of like height in humans – your genes will determine the maximum height you cold reach, but poor diet, stress, and even air and water pollution can reduce your height potential.

 As interest in the medicine of cannabis continues to grow, patients are prone to becoming more discerning about the quality of the cannabis that they consume.
 Growers will only be able to create a consistent product by practicing consistency and acquiring knowledge about genetics.